 MOST, BUT NOT ALL, ADULT PETS (dogs over 3

 and cats over 4) need periodic dental cleanings.
-Please bring your pet in to
+Please make an appointment to

 by one of our doctors.
 We will provide you with a